GadiRay/gatsby-starter-delog/_data/blog/2020-04-29-build-and-publish-personal-website-in-5-minutes-with-gatsby-js.md

 ## What is Gatsby.js?

-[Gatsby.js](https://www.gatsbyjs.org/) is a free open source framework that help you create and develop websites using JAM stack (JavaScript, APIs, and Markup).
+[Gatsby.js](https://www.gatsbyjs.org/) is a free open source framework that help you create and develop websites using [JAMstack](https://jamstack.org/) (JavaScript, APIs and Markup).

 Gatsby is one of the most popular [static site generator](https://www.staticgen.com/) nowadays and what's really cool about it is that it uses JavaScript, GraphQL and React.